 Value of new business (VNB)

 The discounted value of the future profits expected to arise from all new business sold during a reporting period.
-VNB is calculated by using actuarial assumptions.
+VNB is calculated by using actuarial, economic and operational assumptions.

 A long-term unit-linked investment suitable for retirement savings.
 Payouts are dependent on the change in value of the investments that underly it.